The probabilistic world: Probabilistic time

 can be much smaller than the corresponding difference at the site $\cM$.
 For finite $\beta$ and finite $\bar{q}_1(\cM) - \bar{q}_2 (\cM)$ it vanishes for $\cM \to\infty$.
 In this limit the map from $\bar{q}(\cM)$ to $\bar{q}(0)$ is no longer invertible.

 We will not go into details of the possible restrictions for the initial density matrix $\rho'_{in}$ and refer for this issue to ref.~\cite{CWQF}.
 One simple condition for the allowed $\rho'_{in}$ is that the corresponding solution has to guarantee for all $m$ and all $\tau$ the bound $0 \leq \rho'_{\tau\tau}(m) \leq 1$.
+We rather give examples for the absence or presence of restrictions by discussing unique jump chains and the Ising chain.